 Other damages may also be available depending on the circumstances of your

-case and help you pursue maximum compensation.
+help you pursue maximum compensation.

 When is a truck driver negligent?

 Many truck accidents are caused by negligence on the part of the driver.

 Negligence comes in many forms, and can include:

 - Driving over the speed limit or faster than what is safe for current road

 - Driving while fatigued